Docker Hub Alternatives

 Migration steps

-1. Sign up for JFrog Cloud Free or contact sales.
+1. Sign up for JFrog Cloud Free, or engage sales for Enterprise scoping.

-2. Create a Docker repository and configure auth.
+2. Create a Docker repository and configure CI/CD auth (API key or OIDC).

-3. Push images and validate pull from CI/CD.
+3. Push images and validate pull from your CI/CD runners.

-4. Add other artifact types (Maven, npm, Helm) to consolidate; cancel Docker Hub once stable.
+4. Add other artifact types (Maven, npm, Helm, PyPI) over a quarter to consolidate the registry stack.

-Not for: JFrog Artifactory is overkill for Docker-only teams without other artifact types; Docker Hub or GHCR fit that better at lower cost.
+Not for: JFrog Artifactory is overkill for Docker-only teams without other artifact types in CI.
+Docker Hub, GHCR, or AWS ECR fit single-format workflows better at lower cost.

 Paid plans from $98.00/mo